 Eric Vengroff, Financial Analyst

-The information presented here is that of the author and do not represent the thoughts and opinions of this website.
-Cannabis Daily does not own and does not represent any of the companies listed in this article and receives no compensation from any party mentioned in this article.
+The information and opinions presented here are that of the author and do not represent the thoughts and opinions of this website.
+The analyst does not own and does not represent any of the companies listed in this article and receives no compensation from any party mentioned in this article.
 Readers are urged to do their own research and due diligence and should seek advice from an independent financial advisor before making any financial investment.